 Despite the obstacles that come with this kind of adaptation, Ruders stays as close as possible to the original story.
 So whether you’re a fan of the novel or new to the whole narrative, you’re bound to be swept away into the utopia that is the Republic of Gilead.
 Let’s dive right in and meet the characters.

 The Handmaid whose story we follow is given the name Offred after she has passed through the Red Centre and has been indoctrinated as a Handmaid.
-This name is given to her as she ‘belongs’ to The Commander whose name is Fred thus, her name is the words ‘of Fred’ joined together to show which house she belongs to.
+This name is given to her as she ‘belongs’ to The Commander whose name is Fred so, her name is the words ‘of Fred’ joined together to show which house she belongs to.

 Women who live in sin are taken to Red Centres where they are indoctrinated as Handmaids by Aunts and the Aunt in charge of the entire operation is Aunt Lydia.